SN Chapter 8

 "Yes."

-His gaze processing betrayed confusion.
-Rosaline pulled over a chair beside the bed, plopped down with a thunk, and began eating the refreshments prepared for Raymond.
-Raymond gaped stupidly at the sight, then shifted his gaze to Kallix standing behind her.
+His eyes moved with visible uncertainty.
+Rosaline dragged the chair from beside the bed, sat down solidly, and helped herself to the refreshments laid out for Raymond.
+Raymond stared at her with his mouth open, then shifted his gaze to Kallix standing behind her.

 "Yes...
 Sister's... condition is... somewhat... not quite what it used to be..."